thisislance98/baf-sdk-python/README.md

 - `list_tools()`: List all tools added to the agent
 - `get_tool_names()`: Get the names of all tools added to the agent

-## Setting Up BAF API Credentials
+## Setting Up PAB API Credentials

-To use this wrapper, you need to obtain BAF API credentials:
+To use this wrapper, you need to obtain PAB API credentials:

 1. Create a Project Agent Builder service instance in your BTP subaccount
 2. Create a service key for the service instance
 3. Download the service key JSON file (agent-binding.json)
-4. Use the file path when creating a BAFClient instance
+4. Use the file path when creating a PABClient instance

 See the SAP documentation for more details: https://wiki.one.int.sap/wiki/pages/viewpage.action?spaceKey=CONAIEXP&title=Setting+up+Project+Agent+Builder+in+BTP